Thibaud-Voisin/ChickenRun/README.md

 # ChickenRun
-Chicken Run is a JavaScript API for Clac des Doigts The application uses Express and PostGres frameworks
+Chicken Run is a JavaScript API for Clac des Doigts.

-This API provides endpoints to create, modify, delete and make run a chicken.
+The application uses Express and PostGres frameworks, it provides endpoints to create, modify, delete and make run a chicken.

 The endpoints are the following :
 <pre>